damon-db/2024/content/sections/1_news.md

 # News

 - Happy anniversary!
-Our DaMoN chatbot is live:
+Our DaMoN chatbot is ~~live~~ offline:
-    - Find it in the bottom right corner or at https://damonchat.streamlit.app/:
+    - ~~Find it in the bottom right corner or at https://damonchat.streamlit.app/~~
     - It uses [RAG](https://aws.amazon.com/what-is/retrieval-augmented-generation/) to search DaMoN proceedings and other documents
     - Be warned: Answers might be inaccurate :)
 - All papers are available at the [ACM portal](https://dl.acm.org/doi/proceedings/10.1145/3662010)